AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/environment-tools.md

 * [Edit](/help/sites-authoring/editing-content.md) - the mode to use when editing the page content.
 * [Layout](/help/sites-authoring/responsive-layout.md) - allows you to create and edit your responsive layout dependent on device (if the page is based on a layout container)
-* [Developer](/help/sites-developing/developer-mode.md) - allows you to perform various actions (requires privileges).
-These include inspecting the technical details of a page and its components.
-* [Design](/help/sites-authoring/default-components-designmode.md) - allows you to enable/disable components for use on a page and to configure the design of the component (if the page is based on a [static template](/help/sites-authoring/templates.md#editable-and-static-templates)).
 * [Targeting](/help/sites-authoring/content-targeting-touch.md) - increase content relevance through targeting and measuring across all channels.
 * [Timewarp](/help/sites-authoring/working-with-page-versions.md#timewarp) - allows you to view a pages state at a particular point in time.
 * [Live Copy Status](/help/sites-authoring/editing-content.md#live-copy-status) - allows a quick overview of the live copy status and which components are/are not inherited.